Contemplative - Based Trauma and Resiliency Training

 We take a relational stance towards resilience.
 Our small online groups provide a space for connection in the work of creating positive change.
 The felt sense of bonding and belonging that occurs between group members and the facilitator(s) is an essential part of the process.

-Whether it is in a private practice setting, educational setting or in a tent within a refugee camp, CBTRT offers a clear pathway.
+Whether it is in a private practice or agency psychotherapy setting, educational setting or in a tent within a refugee camp, CBTRT offers a clear pathway.
 We believe in the "train the trainer" model.
 By first learning skills to become more self-regulated, mindful, grounded and compassionate ourselves, we can teach others.
 As of 2022, the Portable Calm team is providing training in Ukraine through the Zoom platform in support Ukrainian clinicians' trauma work.
 To find information about our program, go to www.icmhhr.org.

 To see another of our CBTRT in-country programs, please view this short video of our work in Northern Uganda The Healing Environment: Inner LandscapesPassword: Uganda